-Beginning in September, 2020, the Washington County Sheriff’s Office will conduct the sale of all real estate subject to foreclosure on the “Official Public Sheriffs’ Sale Website” which is operated by Realauction, based on a contract with the Ohio Department of Administrative Services.
+The Washington County Sheriff’s Office conducts the sale of all real estate subject to foreclosure on the “Official Public Sheriffs’ Sale Website”.
+This website is operated by Realauction, based on a contract with the Ohio Department of Administrative Services.
 The process and procedures under which these sales will be completed are detailed at the Realauction website.
 All prospective bidders should familiarize themselves with this new process.

 In general, the following key points are noted:

 - All person(s) who want to bid on a property offered by the Washington County Sheriff’s Office must register with Realauction.
 Registration will include completion of the Purchaser Information Form.

 - Properties will be open for bid, at least seven days immediately prior to the date of sale.
 This is generally known as a proxy bid.

 - The online auctions will begin on the scheduled Friday at 9:00 a.m.
 Eastern Time (EST).
 An auction will be conducted for each individual property; however only one property will be sold at a time.
 After a property is sold the next scheduled property sale will begin.

 - To be a qualified participant, bidders must submit a deposit based on the total deposit requirement ($2,000 / $5,000 / $10,000 as set by law) for all properties on which the bidder wishes to bid by the predefined deadlines.
 The only acceptable deposit types are bank wire transfer or ACH, no cash deposits will be accepted.
 All Wire Deposits must be received by 5 p.m.
 EST two (2) business days before the auction sale date.
 All ACH Deposits must be initiated by 4 p.m.
 EST five (5) business days before the auction sale date.
 It is the responsibility of the bidder to plan ahead and allow enough time for their bidding deposits to be received and processed within the time frames described above.